cedricbonhomme/cedricbonhomme.org/content/about.md

 People should be more individualist and altruistic, in the same time.
 It's a matter of balance.
 For me it's totally fine to create something without putting my name on it.

-### It's all about open source

-I try to dedicate a significant part of my life to promoting knowledge sharing mainly, but not only, in the field of computer science.
-This is why my [software projects](/software) and ideas are public and under copyleft licenses.
-You can share, use and remix my work.
-I think it's also important to make [donations](/donations) to the projects I am relying on.

-I am desperate by the growing capitalist alternative of the Web and I support the Small Web.

 ### Piano